 An inventory of higher education supporting refugees.

 Many organisations across Europe and beyond are responding to refugees by providing them shelter, advice and support in dealing with authorities, and engaging them in cultural and sport offers.
-As of 2015, many higher education institutions have developped initiatives tailored to refugee students, researchers and university staff supporting integration and access to higher education.
+As of 2015, many higher education institutions have developed initiatives tailored to refugee students, researchers and university staff supporting integration and access to higher education.

 With the Refugees Welcome Map project, EUA aims to showcase and document the commitment of higher education institutions and organisations in supporting refugees, as well as to foster peer-learning collaboration between institutions.
 EUA is collecting data on their initiatives and activities via a brief survey and presenting them in an interactive map, which is continuously updated.
 The project began in Europe but is open to institutions and organisations linked to tertiary education around the world.